TritonDataCenter/node-manta/docs/man/mjob.md

 `--disk disk`
   Override the OS quota, and use the specified amount of disk in the next phase.
   This option is specified in gigabytes.

+`--dry-run`
+  Print the job configuration and exit, instead of creating the job.

 `--memory memory`
   Override the OS size, and use the specified amount of DRAM in the next phase.